oracle-samples/oracle-db-examples/java/ojvm/SODA.md

             loadjava -r -v -user hr/hr testSODA.java

-(iv) Create the table for persisting the JSON collection and documents using the furnished JSON-tables.sql

-(v) Create a SQL wrapper for invoking the main method
+(iv) Create a SQL wrapper for invoking the main method

             create or replace procedure testSODA as
             language java name 'testSODA.main(java.lang.String[])';

-(vi) Invoke the wrapper of the main method and display the output
+(v) Invoke the wrapper of the main method and display the output

             set serveroutput on
             call dbms_java.set_output(2000);